 3.1 Effect of different treatments on macro nutrient content of Bt cotton seed and stalk

-The content of nitrogen, phosphorus and potassium in seed and stalk of Bt cotton as influenced by different organic nutrient management treatments is presented in Tables 2.
+The content of nitrogen, phosphorus and potassium in seed and stalk of Bt cotton as influenced by different organic nutrient management treatments is presented in Table 2.
 Nitrogen content in seed and stalk was significantly influenced by the treatments.
 Treatment T7 (75% RDF + 25% RDN through biocompost along with green manuring using sunhemp) recorded significantly higher nitrogen content in seed (3.10%) and stalk (0.85%), which remained statistically at par with T6 (75% RDF + 25% RDN through FYM along with green manuring using sunhemp).
 The lowest nitrogen content in both seed and stalk was recorded under the absolute control (T10).
 Phosphorus content in seed and stalk was not significantly affected by the treatments.
 However, higher phosphorus content in seed (0.68%) and stalk (0.18%) was observed under T₇, while the lowest values were recorded under T10.
 Potassium content in seed and stalk was significantly influenced by different treatments.
 Treatment T7 recorded significantly higher potash content in seed (0.60%) and stalk (1.29%), which was statistically at par with T6, T5 and T4.
 The lowest potassium content in seed (0.32%) and stalk (0.69%) was recorded under the absolute control (T10).

 Thimmareddy et al. (2013) reported that green manuring with sunhemp and dhaincha increased the availability of nitrogen, phosphorus and potassium due to direct addition of nutrients and enhanced microbial activity responsible for mineralization of organically bound forms, particularly nitrogen.
-Application of FYM, vermicompost and green leaf manures has been reported to enhance nitrogen mineralization as a result of increased microbial and enzymatic activity.
+Application of FYM, vermicompost and green leaf manures has been reported to enhance nitrogen mineralisation as a result of increased microbial and enzymatic activity.
 Vidyavathi et al. (2012) also reported higher potassium content in cotton seed and stalk with the application of organic inputs such as FYM, vermicompost and green manures, attributed to the release of organic acids during decomposition, which improved potassium solubilization and availability.
 Similar findings were also reported by Sangshetty and Babalad (2011) and Deshmukh et al. (2019).

 Table 2: Effect of different treatments on N, P, K content (%) of Bt cotton seed and stalk